bear148/Bear-Shell-Archived/README.md

 - 	If you are on linux, curses is included with python and wont need to be installed.

 ## Upcoming Ideas
-I have many plans for this OS.
-Right now, the biggest thing is the cd command, as it will allow you to stay inside of the OS without having to leave to navigate to other folders.
+I have many plans for this Shell.
+Right now, the biggest thing is the cd command, as it will allow you to stay inside of the Shell without having to leave to navigate to other folders.

 Some other ideas:
 - ~~Sudo~~